Bill to create review panel for police-involved shootings signed into law

 Although other mandatory reviews of police shootings already occur, the panel is the first statewide body in New England with a mandate to critically evaluate police policies and procedures on a case-by-case basis.

-The legislation was initially proposed by Rep. Jeff Evangelos, i-Friendship, who said he was motivated by high-profile officer-involved shootings throughout the country that have drawn intense media attention, and in some cases involved officers who lied or misled investigators about why and how they shot someone.
+The legislation was initially proposed by independent Rep. Jeff Evangelos of Friendship, who said he was motivated by high-profile officer-involved shootings throughout the country that have drawn intense media attention, and in some cases involved officers who lied or misled investigators about why and how they shot someone.

 “I think it’s going to result in a lot of self-examination on the part of the law enforcement community that we can do better,” Evangelos said Thursday after a marathon legislative session that stretched from Wednesday night into early morning.
 “We have to give dialogue and discussion … a chance.
 We can’t shoot first and ask questions later.”